The World Won't Stay Still: Programmable Evolution for Agent Benchmarks: Abstract

 \section{Abstract}

-LLM-powered agents fulfill user requests by interacting with environments, querying data, and invoking tools in a multi-turn process.
-Yet, most existing benchmarks assume static environments with fixed schemas and toolsets, neglecting the evolutionary nature of real-world and agents’ robustness to environmental changes.
-In this paper, we study a crucial problem, how to evolve the agent environment in a scalable and controllable way, thereby better evaluating agents' adaptability to real-world dynamics.
+LLM-powered tool-calling agents fulfill user requests by interacting with environments, querying data, and invoking tools in a multi-turn process.
+Yet most existing benchmarks evaluate these systems under static environment interfaces with fixed schemas and toolsets, making it difficult to assess how agents behave as environments evolve --- when capabilities are added, reorganized, or deprecated across successive environment versions.
+In this paper, we study \emph{structured environment evolution} as a benchmark-construction problem for tool-calling agents.
 We propose \textsc{ProEvolve}, a graph-based framework that makes environment evolution \emph{programmable}.
-At its core, a typed relational graph provides a unified, explicit representation of the environment - data, tools, and schema.
-Under this formalism, adding, removing, or modifying capabilities are expressed as graph transformations that coherently propagate updates across tools, schemas, and data access.
-Building on this, \textsc{ProEvolve} can 1) program the evolutionary dynamics as graph transformations to generate the environments automatically, and 2) instantiate task sandboxes via sub-graph sampling and programming.
-We validate \textsc{ProEvolve} by evolving a single environment into 200 environments and 3,000 task sandboxes, and benchmark representative agents accordingly.
+At its core, a typed relational graph provides a unified, explicit representation of the environment --- data, tools, and schemas --- and their dependencies.
+Under this formalism, adding, removing, or modifying capabilities is expressed as graph transformations that coherently propagate updates across tools, schemas, and data access.
+Building on this, \textsc{ProEvolve} supports (1) automatic generation of evolved executable environments through explicit graph transformations, and (2) graph-grounded construction of task sandboxes via subgraph sampling and instantiation.
+We validate \textsc{ProEvolve} in two tool-calling domains, e-commerce and airline booking, in terms of quality, implementation validity, and failure modes.
+Finally, we use the generated benchmark as a downstream diagnostic to study how representative agents behave under structured environment evolution.